r4yn/rayn/README.md

 # rayn
-编程爱好者，this is my first page
+this is my first page
 #LG
 #first